lhcb/bender-tutorials/getting-started/twouseless.md

 ```
 Here we are preparing application to read `PSIX.MDST` - uDST with few useful selections for B&Q Working Group.
 Note that in this part one can use all power of DaVinci/Gaudi `Congifurables`.
-In practice, for physics analyses, it is veyr convinient to use here `Selection` framework,
+In practice, for physics analyzes, it is very convenient to use here `Selection` framework,
 that  allows to configure `DaVinci` in a very compact, safe, robust and nicely  readable way,
 e.g. let's get from Transient Store some `selection` and print its content
 ```python